shd101wyy/markdown-preview-enhanced/docs/diagrams.md

 ## WaveDrom

-> This is temporarily not supported after version 0.14.0

 Markdown Preview Enhanced uses [WaveDrom](http://wavedrom.com/) to create digital timing diagram.
 - Code block with `wavedrom` notation will be rendered by [WaveDrom](https://github.com/drom/wavedrom).